How (and Why) to Make More User-Generated Content on Instagram

-Posts with hashtags get over 12% more engagement than posts that do not, so there is no good reason to avoid using them - no matter how cringy or cliche they may seem.
-Hashtags can also be used the backbone of an Instagram contest, which we will go into further about detail below.
+Posts with hashtags get over 12% more engagement than posts that do not, so there's no good reason to avoid using them (no matter how cringy or cliche they may seem).
+Hashtags can also be used as the backbone of an Instagram contest, which we'll go into further detail about below.

 - Like, comment, and/or share: This is the most basic way to get your followers to participate in your Instagram contest.
-Simply ask them them to like, comment, and/or share your contest post for entries.
+Simply ask them to like, comment, and/or share your contest post for entries.
 Then, choose a winner from the users who have done so.

 - Tag a friend: What better way to increase brand awareness than having your followers do it for you?
-Tell your fans to tag a friend (or two or three), and each tag counts as extra entries.
+Tell your fans to tag a friend (or two or three), and each tag counts as an extra entry.
 Then, select a winner at random from your comments section.
 An idea this simple can drive hundreds of new eyes to your profile, introducing them to your brand.

 - Photo caption contest: Ask your followers to caption a photo of your choice.
-Obviously, it should represent your brand, or feature one of your products.
-Unlike the previous two approaches, this winner is selected based on creativity, rather than randomness.
-You can choose the winner yourself, or ask your followers to vote on your top three, driving even more engagement.
+Obviously, it should represent your brand or feature one of your products.
+Unlike the previous two approaches, this winner is selected based on creativity rather than randomness.
+You can choose the winner yourself or ask your followers to vote on your top three, driving even more engagement.

 - Trivia: Test your followers' knowledge by asking them a tricky question about your brand or industry.
 The winner can be selected at random from all the participants who answered correctly.

-- Use reviews in captions.
-Find a way to incorporate consumer reviews in your post captions so that your followers are exposed, yet again, to authentic opinions about your products.
+- Use reviews in captions: Find a way to incorporate consumer reviews in your post captions so that your followers are exposed, yet again, to authentic opinions about your products.

-If you see one you like, ask the user in the comments for permission to repost their image, and if granted, share their image on your own profile.
+If you see one you like, ask the user in the comments for permission to repost their image, and if granted, share their image on your profile.
 Reposting consumer images is a smart way to take advantage of already existing Instagram UGC.

-- Conduct a Q&A about your brand/products.
+- Conduct a Q&A about your brand or products.

 - Ask your followers what they think of a new product line.

 Influencers can build connections so well because they share so many details of their lives online, and therefore, their followers feel as if they know them like a friend.
-Hence, why so many people trust and respect the opinions and recommendations of their favorite online personalities.
+Many people trust and respect the opinions and recommendations of their favorite online personalities.

-Someone who has become the staple online influencer is Emma Chamberlin.
-According to Vogue, her "relatability has made her one of the internet's most beloved".
-Because Chamberlin has been able to paint herself as nearly anyone's best friend, brands want to partner with her to leverage her ability to connect with young audiences.
+Someone who has become a staple online influencer is Emma Chamberlain.
+Vogue says her "relatability has made her one of the internet's most beloved."
+Because Chamberlain has been able to paint herself as nearly anyone's best friend, brands want to partner with her to leverage her ability to connect with young audiences.

-Ranging from a micro (10,000-100,000 followers) to a macro (1 million+ followers) scale, there is bound to be the perfect influencer for you to partner with based on cost, audience, interest, and engagement.
-To make finding and collaborating these ideal influencers easier, check out Cohley's Creator Management platform.
+Ranging from a micro (10,000-100,000 followers) to a macro (1 million+ followers) scale, there's bound to be the perfect influencer for you to partner with based on cost, audience, interest, and engagement.
+To make finding and collaborating with these ideal influencers easier, check out Cohley's Creator Management platform.

 Written by Parker Dietz